Xardas0327/Learning2DEngine/Documentations/TheCollector.md

 # The Collector:

 ## Introduction:
-You can play with the collector and get the chance to collect all coins.
+You can play with the collector and get the chance to collect all coins in time.

 ![The Collector Game](Images/thecollector.png)